-A monumental sigh of relief, this splendid domed church was commissioned by Venice’s plague survivors as thanks for salvation....
+Guarding the entrance to the Grand Canal, this 17th-century domed church was commissioned by Venice’s plague survivors as thanks for...

 Chiesa di San Moisè

-Icing flourishes of carved-stone ornament across the 1660s facade make this church appear positively lickable, although 19th-century...
+Icing flourishes of carved stone across the 1660s facade make this church appear positively lickable, although 19th-century architecture...